 In 2016, Ben was asked to act as Dialect Consultant for the Complicité production of The Encounter for it's Broadway run.
 He worked with Simon McBurney (the conciever/director/performer of the piece) and Richard Katz, the alternate performer, on the American accent for the protagonist of the piece.

 Ben worked with the Broadway company of the multi-Olivier award-winning King Charles III.
 He did acoustic work for the production and was the dialect coach for the understudies.

 In the early summer of 2015, the hit CBS TV show, Elementary, asked Ben to come in to work on a Standard British accent with an actor playing a recurring character.
-He worked on ten episodes and, additionally, coached actors on Russian and Turkish language lines.
+He worked on ten episodes in Season 4 and was asked back for Season 6 for two more episodes.
+He also coached actors on Russian and Turkish language lines.

 Ben was the Dialect Coach of the Tony award-winning Matilda the Musical on Broadway which ran for over 1500 performances, closing on January 1st 2017.
 Ben worked with 19 Broadway Matildas as well as the rest of the Adult and Children's company.

 Ben was the Dialect Coach for The Last Ship - a new musical with highly acclaimed music and lyrics by Sting and directed by Joe Mantello - on its Chicago and Broadway runs.

 Prior to Matilda, Ben's biggest assignment was Billy Elliot: the Musical which began rehearsals in New York in June 2008.
 After that production opened to great acclaim (and ten Tony awards), he continued as Broadway's resident coach as well as working on all four subsequent major North American productions, being resident coach on three of them.
 He stepped down from Billy after over four years working on the show.

 Other Broadway credits include Monty Python’s Spamalot, Mamma Mia and Side Show.